 Being vulnerable is a challenge because we’ve been taught or even learned on our own that we should do everything within our power to guard against it.
 But being vulnerable is the greatest acceptance of our divine gifts and our fallible, magnificent humanity.
 Vulnerability bonds and celebrates us all.

-If you need help being vulnerable, contact Vickie Champion for a discovery coaching and consulting session.
+If you need help having courage to be vulnerable, contact Vickie Champion for a complimentary coaching and consulting session.